Flag families

-Flag families are sets of national and other flags with similarities in their design, often based on a shared history, culture, or influence.
-Families do not include flags with coincidental similarities.
+Flag families are sets of flags with similarities in their design, often based on a shared history, culture, or influence.
+Families listed here do not include flags with coincidental similarities.
 Flags may be in multiple flag families.
-Only twelve current national flags existed before the 19th century, when large-scale flag use began.
+Only twelve current national flags existed before the nineteenth century, when large-scale flag use began.
 Seven of these flags (Denmark, France, the Netherlands, Russia, Turkey, the United Kingdom, and the United States) are the inspiration for more than 130 current national flags and ensigns.